 On view were portraits of Amy Winehouse, Mick Jagger, Queen Elizabeth II, Dustin Hoffman, Louise Bourgeois, Ben Kingsley, Pink and Mickey Rourke – these are only a few of the illustrious names that have posed for Bryan Adams. »The direct access to many well-known personalities and icons of the music, film, and celebrity scene make Bryan Adams' portraits highly intimate, intense studies, some of which are themselves photographic icons in their own right« – as Sir Elton John highlights in his preface to the publication »Bryan Adams.
-Exposed, published by Steidl Verlag.
+Exposed«, published by Steidl Verlag.

+Many of Adams' portraits and fashion photographs were taken for Zoo Magazine, which he founded in Berlin in 2004.
 Adams' images play with clichés of the representation of celebrities in public – some show the stars in ironic funny situations, others in intimate moments.
 However, the photographs of Adams always reflect a deep interest in people.
 He has mastered both the craft of classic studio photography, as well as the snapshot aesthetic.

-Curators: Anke Degenhard and Mat Humphrey
+Curated by Anke Degenhard and Mat Humphrey